 The Center for Interfaith Relations is proud to sponsor the Thomas Merton Prize in Poetry of the Sacred, inspired by the legacy of Thomas Merton – monk, poet, hermit, activist, artist and interfaith pioneer – whose life continues to inspire millions.
 For over ten years, the Poetry of the Sacred contest has received thousands of submissions touching every aspect of spiritual life.
 Poetry has been called ‘the language of the soul’ and this annual contest encourages poets to awaken the reader to the deep meaning and beauty of a contemplative life.
 Poems are evaluated based on literary excellence, authenticity and spiritual tenor.

-The 2017 Poetry of the Sacred Contest is open for submissions Friday July 14 trough 11:59 PM on Sunday August 27, 2017.
-This year’s final judge, Kentucky Poet Laureate Frederick Smock, will select three honorable mentions to receive $100.00 and one winning poem to be awarded the $500.00 Merton Prize in Poetry of the Sacred.
-The winning poem will be published in the 2017-2018 Winter issue of Parabola Magazine, an internationally recognized magazine devoted to the the world’s religious and cultural traditions.
+The 2018 Poetry of the Sacred Contest will be open for submissions in June 2018.
+The final judge, [TBA], will select three honorable mentions to receive $100.00 and one winning poem to be awarded the $500.00 Merton Prize in Poetry of the Sacred.
+The winning poem will be published in an upcoming edition of Parabola Magazine, an internationally recognized magazine devoted to the world’s religious and cultural traditions.

 The Center for Interfaith Relations is delighted to announce the winning poem of the 2017 Thomas Merton Prize in Poetry of the Sacred, and three honorable mentions.